artesa/vue-pdf/docs/guide/props.md

 Default: `undefined`

 Renders only the canvas with [scale](#scale), but the text layer or any other layer with the virtual scale value.
 The canvas gets scaled by css to `virtual-scale` then.
 Useful if you want to increase the size of the canvas without rendering a high resolution.

+## device-pixel-ratio

+Type: `int` <br />
+Required: `false` <br />
+Default: `window.devicePixelRatio`

+The internal resolution gets multiplied by the devicePixelRatio value.
+By default the `window.devicePixelRatio` gets used.
+With this prop you can override the value.